ShreSK05/6T_SRAM_Cell/README.md

-📘 6T CMOS SRAM Cell Design and Simulation (180nm Technology) 📌 Project Overview
+6T CMOS SRAM Cell Design and Simulation (180nm Technology) 📌 Project Overview

-Designed and simulated a 6-Transistor (6T) CMOS SRAM cell in 180nm CMOS technology using LTspice.
-The objective was to analyze Read, Write, and Hold stability, evaluate Static Noise Margin (SNM), and measure standby leakage current under realistic bitline loading conditions.
+This project presents the design and simulation of a 6-Transistor (6T) CMOS SRAM cell using 180nm CMOS technology in LTspice.
+The objective was to evaluate Read, Write, and Hold stability, extract Static Noise Margin (SNM), and measure standby leakage under realistic bitline loading conditions.

-🧱 Technology & Device Parameters
+🧱 Technology and Device Parameters
 Parameter	Value
 Technology Node	180 nm
 Supply Voltage (VDD)	1.8 V